 In 2007, StubHub was sold to eBay for US$310 million.

-In 2007, The New York Yankees revoked the season tickets of those who resold them on StubHub, saying that doing so violated its licensing policy.
+In 2007, The New York Yankees continued to revoke the season tickets of those who resold them on StubHub.

-In 2007, Ticketmaster sued StubHub for offering "official premium tickets" to events for which Ticketmaster had exclusivity deals.
+In 2007, Ticketmaster sued StubHub for offering "official premium tickets" to events for which Ticketmaster had exclusivity deals, claiming StubHub intentionally interfered with Ticketmaster's venue contracts.

-By 2008, StubHub was selling approximately US$5 billion in tickets annually.
+By 2008, StubHub was selling approximately US$5 billion in tickets annually and partnered with 30 college and professional sports teams, including those in the NFL and NBA.

 In 2009, the lawsuit between StubHub and the New England Patriots was settled under undisclosed terms.